 If you have no success with these remedies, see your doctor for other options.

-Noncyclic pain usually occurs in a specific area and isn't related to the hormonal fluctuations of your menstrual cycle.
-The pain could be caused by:
+Noncyclic pain usually occurs in a specific area.
+It isn't related to the hormonal ups and downs of your menstrual cycle.
+The pain could come from:

 - Fibrocystic disease